 HISTORY INTERVIEW PROJECTS

 We have a wealth of experience in what works and what doesn't work when conducting and recording oral history interviews.
 These guidelines are divided into facilitation advice and more technical recording tips, as well as addressing any specific oral history transcription issues.
 We hope that this will help our clients to make recordings of the highest quality which will, in turn, cut down on transcription times and costs.
 Please see our oral history transcription services page for details of the services we offer and our Equipment pages for further advice.
-DOWNLOAD the PDF version of these guidelines.

 GUIDELINES - PLEASE

 Brief the transcriber on exactly what you need to be transcribed - see our Definitions page for clarification on the type of transcript available.
 We can provide a transcript style tailored to oral history interviews.
 Please be clear whether you need any housekeeping issues or background about the project transcribed.
 Or conduct such explanations before switching on the recorder.
 After the interview, provide the transcriber with a list of questions if the interviews follow a semi-structured format.
 This will cut down on transcription time or reduce any issues over unclear sections of the recording.
 Decide if you want your questions to be typed in shortened format and only the interviewee's responses in full.

 Think about the interview location.
 Recording in a quiet, indoor environment ensures the best quality of sound recording.
 If possible, choose the location yourself as your interviewee may not be aware how background noise can impact on your recording.
 They may feel more comfortable in their own home with the television on or outside in a busy environment but that will interfere with the clarity of the recording.
 Consider the acoustics of where you'll be sitting.
 A large room with a high ceiling ('church' like conditions) produces significant echo which will result in a 'booming' on the recording which could make the interview difficult to hear, especially if the interviewee has a quiet voice.